kubernetes/kubernetes/docs/kubectl.md

       --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version --namespace="": If present, the namespace scope for this CLI request.
-  -p, --port=8001: The port on which to run the proxy.
   -s, --server="": The address of the Kubernetes API server
       --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.